How to Write a Complaint Letter About an Employee Rudeness

 Report Employee Rudeness to HR Anonymously with DoNotPay

-1. Log in to DoNotPay and select the Autonomous HR Complaints product
+1. Log in to DoNotPay and select the Anonymous HR Complaints product.

 That’s it!
 DoNotPay will automatically file your complaint to HR while protecting your identity!